16 Smart Tips for Packing a Healthier Lunch

-I try to prep or cook one lunch dish on Sunday that will be enough for three days — like salad wiwth separately packed toppings and dressing or grains with roasted veggies and protein, or soups in the winter — and package those three meals up on Sunday. — jdmeidinger
+I try to prep or cook one lunch dish on Sunday that will be enough for three days — like salad with separately packed toppings and dressing, grains with roasted veggies and protein, or soups in the winter — and package those three meals up on Sunday. — jdmeidinger

 6. Have backup staples ready to go.

 Always, always, always have cooked chicken and lettuce on hand.
-We take salad for lunch at least 2-3 times a week, especially in the summer.
+We take salad for lunch at least two to three times a week, especially in the summer.
 Chicken or eggs add protein, and we always have tons of veggies on hand.
 In the winter we make a big batch of soup instead. — breezyslp

-I try to make a batch of hard-boiled eggs once a week, so I can grab+go for work (tucked into a salad container) or before a workout. — smths
+I try to make a batch of hard-boiled eggs once a week, so I can grab and go for work (tucked into a salad container) or before a workout. — smths

 7. Take cues from what your kids are loving.